richardo2016/fib-typify/README.md

 By the way, although I have tested in some cases, but it's not enough to improve "fib-typify's loaderBox can run in production directly".
 In my own work, I use fib-typify's loaderBox to load all source code when app's in developing stage, but I would compile source to **pure javascript** code before publishing.

-Just use command `fib-typify ./src -o ./dist`, or use fib-typify's compile* API to build your source code.
-Get more samples [here](/test/spec.fs-directory.js)
+Just use command  `ftsc ./src/* --outDir ./lib --declaration` to compile your source codes, shipped with all dts files :)

 ## Contributors ✨